-Local SEO Guide for Moving Companies:
+SEO Services for Moving Companies:

 Moving companies face numerous challenges in attracting new customers.
 When someone needs a mover, she typically completes a Google search and then calls the first few companies on the results page.
 To attract as many new customers as possible, then, you need to find your way to that all-important top position.

-We will walk you step by step through our proven process to move your company to the top of the pile.
+We will walk you step by step through our proven process to move your moving company website to the top of the pile.
 Before we get started, though, let’s take a look at why local SEO is so important for moving companies.

 3 Reasons Moving Companies Should Invest in Local SEO